Abhishekkrishnan6/student-management-system/README.md

 ## Users

 New students and teachers can be added through the admin page.
 A new user needs to be created for each.
+The admin page is used to modify all tables such as Students, Teachers, Departments, Courses, Classes etc.